MinecraftWars/Gringotts/README.md

     /moneyadmin rm <amount>
 Remove an amount of money from a player's account.

+    /gringotts reload
+Reload Gringotts config.yml and apply any changed settings.

 Installation
 ------------
 Installing jar with dependencies: Place the gringotts jar file in the `plugins` directory of your craftbukkit folder

 Installing jar without dependencies:

-* download [Gringotts](http://dev.bukkit.org/media/files/635/112/Gringotts-1.1.0.jar) and place it in your craftbukkit/plugins folder
+* download [Gringotts v1.2.0](http://dev.bukkit.org/media/files/635/745/Gringotts-1.2.0.jar) and place it in your craftbukkit/plugins folder
 * download [Apache Derby](http://repo1.maven.org/maven2/org/apache/derby/derby/10.9.1.0/derby-10.9.1.0.jar) and place it in your craftbukkit/lib folder

 ### Caveats ###